30 Things I Learned in My 30s for Success, Purpose & Well‑Being

 27. Build a supportive network of individuals who inspire personal growth, self-improvement, and long-term success

-It is often said that we become the average of those we spend time with, so lets choose companions wisely.
+It is often said that we become the average of those we spend time with, so lets choose those companions wisely.
 Focus on assessing character rather than achievements, seeking out virtuous individuals who nurture personal development.
 Generally, I prioritize spending time with with people who I feel can make me become a better person.

 28. Practice social acceptance and compassion by understanding that others may not consciously choose their faults